 In this Act unless the context requires otherwise —

-“Agreement” means the agreement a copy of which is set forth in the Schedule to this Act;
+Agreement means the agreement a copy of which is set forth in the Schedule to this Act;

-“Company,” “Council,” and “Trustees” have the same meanings respectively as the expressions “Company,” “Council,” and “the said Trustees” have in the Agreement.
+Company, Council, and Trustees have the same meanings respectively as the expressions “Company,” “Council,” and “the said Trustees” have in the Agreement.

 4. Agreement approved and ratified